1and1/checkmk-java-client/README.md

 ## What's inside

+This archive contains just scripts to build the client.
+It does not contain the source code that is being generated.

-The REST client is generated using the OpenAPI generator with the target language being Java, the HTTP client being okhttp and bean validation turned on.
+The REST client is generated using the [OpenAPI generator](https://github.com/OpenAPITools/openapi-generator) with the target language being Java, the HTTP client being okhttp and bean validation turned on.

 ## Documentation